argjv/eth-realtor/README.md

 # eth-realtor

-The project aims simplify the proccess of real estate properties management by using ethereum smart contracts.
+The project aims to simplify the process of managing real estate properties by using ethereum smart contracts to replace paper trail and legacy processes.

 ## Requirements